usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_101.md

 Generally speaking, OSCAL maintains &ldquo;validation parity&rdquo; between its XML and JSON formats with respect to their schemas.
 That is to say, the XSD (XML schema) covers essentially the same set of rules for OSCAL XML data as the JSON Schema does for OSCAL JSON data, accounting for differences between the two notations, the data models and how information is mapped into them.
 A consequence of this is that valid OSCAL data, either XML or JSON, can reliably be converted to valid data in the other notation, while invalid data may not be converted at all, resulting in gaps or empty results.

-For this and related reasons on open systems, the working principle in XML is often to formalize a model (to write and deploy a schema) as early as possible - or adopt a model already built - as a way to institute and enforce schema validation as a **prerequisite** and **primary requirement** for working with any data set.
+For this and related reasons on open systems, the working principle in XML is often to formalize a model (typically by writing and deploying a schema) as early as possible - or adopt a model already built - as a way to institute and enforce schema validation as a **prerequisite** and **primary requirement** for working with any data set.
 Validation against schemas is covered in a subsequent lesson unit (coming soon near you).

 ### Intercepting errors